geraintpalmer/Presentations/PyConNamibia2016/notes.md

 ---

-Ciw uses the 3 phse simulation approach shown in this flow diagram.
+Ciw uses the 3 phase simulation approach shown in this flow diagram.
 Start at the start, and initialise the system.

 At phase A the clock is moved forward to the next scheduled event.